Adam Thielen Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Matchup vs. Baltimore

-- Thielen had 41 receiving yards in one career matchup against the Ravens, 18.5 fewer than his receiving yards prop bet over/under for Sunday's game (59.5).
+- Against the Ravens, Thielen totaled 41 receiving yards in only career matchup, 17.5 fewer than his over/under for Sunday's game.

 - Thielen did not have a touchdown catch in that outing against the Ravens.

-- The Ravens have the NFL's worst pass defense this season, yielding 312.3 yards per game through the air.
+- This week Thielen will face the NFL's worst pass defense (312.3 yards allowed per game).

-- The Ravens' defense is 13th in the league, giving up 1.7 passing touchdowns per game.
+- At 1.7 passing TDs conceded per game, the Ravens defense is ranked 13th in the league.

 Recent Performances